webdsl/webdsl-docs/docs/reference/forms.md

 ## input for Entity

 `input(x, y)` can be used as input for an entity variable or for a collection of entities variable, where `x` is the variable or fieldaccess and `y` is the collection of options.
 It will create a dropdown box/select or a multi-select respectively.
-The `name` property of an entity is used to describe the entity in a select, see [[singlepage(nameproperty)| name property]].
+The `name` property of an entity is used to describe the entity in a select, see [Name Property](../entities#name-property).

 `input(x)` for an entity reference property or a collection property is the same as `select`, with as options all entities of its type that are in the database.